intentjs/docs/docs/directory-structure.md

 ### The `node_modules` directory

-The `dist` directory contains all of your application dependencies.
+The `node_modules` directory contains all of your application dependencies.

 ### The `public` directory